ashwinkumar12345/ethereum-app1/README.md

  - You will see a console log on the screen
  - The return value from the compiler is an object
- - Scroll all the way to the top
+ - Scroll all the way to the top, you will see:

        { contracts:
          {  ':Inbox':